StIvesTabletop/stivestabletop.github.io/_posts/2020-02-12-tenth-session.md

 ![BitD](/images/posts/2020_02_12/bitd01.jpg "Blades in the Dark - talking with the rivals"){:class="img_post"}

-We managed to find these rivals in tower 4 and tried a social visit to talk them into moving!
+We managed to find these rivals in Tower Four and tried a social visit to talk them into moving!
 Unfortunately this nearly went wrong when Wyrm tried to impress them with a ghost that nearly turned vengeful.
 Eventually we sort of convinced them to move if we could get the Wraiths (a band of silent assassins) to allow them into the Nightmarket.
 Wyrm was not happy at the outcome as he wanted them to join our cult, in fact he thought they would make great sacrifices!